Chester F.C.: England–Wales border

 The stadium is located in the Sealand Road Industrial Estate and straddles the England-Wales border.
 The pitch and all of the stands are in Flintshire, Wales, though the stadium car park, main entrance, and some of the offices are in England.
 In January 2022, the club was threatened with legal action by North Wales Police and Flintshire County Council for failing to apply the COVID-19 regulations applying in Wales and allowing crowds to attend matches at the ground.
 On 8 January 2022, the Welsh Government stated that, as the stadium was in Wales it was subject to Wales' COVID restrictions, and Andy Morris, the club chairman, said that the location of the ground "had become a very real problem".

 Rivals

 The club's predominant rival is Wrexham, as the two clubs are 12 miles apart from each other.
 In league competitions, the two clubs have met each other 86 times (10 following the liquidation of Chester City).
 Chester also inherited several rivalries from its predecessor including: Macclesfield Town, Tranmere Rovers, Crewe Alexandra and Shrewsbury Town.
 During Chester's early years, they formed rivalries with local clubs such as: Vauxhall Motors, Witton Albion, Warrington Town, Nantwich Town, and Northwich Victoria.
-On Chester's way back to the National League, they also formed smaller rivalries with Chorley and Southport.
+On Chester's way back to the National League, they also formed smaller rivalries with North-West based sides Chorley and Southport.